aws/aws-application-networking-k8s/docs/how-it-works.md

 1. Switch you credentials to use the second cluster

-1. Create a Kubernetes inventory in the second cluster:
+1. Create a Kubernetes inventory-ver2 service in the second cluster:
    ```bash
    kubectl apply -f examples/inventory-ver2.yaml
    ```